monzo/progression-framework/frameworks/engineering/data.md

               - "Able to find a formula to calculate confidence intervals for different measurement scenarios, knows how to interpret those etc."
       - level: 2
         criteria:
-          - "‼️ Reasons well about about underlying principles of data modeling"
+          - "Reasons well about about underlying principles of data modeling"
         exampleCriteria:
-          - criteria: "‼️ Attention to details"
+          - criteria: "Attention to details"
             examples:
               - "whenever they deliver a piece of work or send a weekly KPIs report they don’t just blindly copy & paste; they sanity check whether things make sense and try to spot mistakes"
-          - criteria: "‼️ Manages their own time effectively, prioritises their workload well, on time for meetings, aware when blocking others and unblocks"
+          - criteria: "Manages their own time effectively, prioritises their workload well, on time for meetings, aware when blocking others and unblocks"
             examples:
               - "able to focus on assigned tasks despite distractions from people, emails, slacks etc. Able to create a 'focus environment' for themselves"
               - "exhibits self-awareness around personal productivity (able to spot and debug personal productivity issues or to seek help/advice)"
-          - criteria: "‼️ Brings things to completion"
+          - criteria: "Brings things to completion"
             examples:
               - "analysts/data scientists often exhibit a behaviour where they run many analyses in parallel for a prolonged time without closing tasks off.
 Closing a task off could mean writing down key takeaway and sharing the findings with the relevant audience."
               - "brings a model into a production experiment instead of continuing to tweak offline results"
       - level: 3
         criteria:
-          - "‼️ Consistently applies data modeling best practices and suggests ways to improve current practices in non trivial cases"
+          - "Consistently applies data modeling best practices and suggests ways to improve current practices in non trivial cases"
-          - "‼️ Able determine what really matters for a particular analysis and understands what a 80/20 solution would look like and can prioritise accordingly"
+          - "Able determine what really matters for a particular analysis and understands what a 80/20 solution would look like and can prioritise accordingly"
         exampleCriteria:
-          - criteria: "‼️ Able to pick the best tool and method to effectively help the business to answer a question/make a decision"
+          - criteria: "Able to pick the best tool and method to effectively help the business to answer a question/make a decision"
             examples:
               - "Looker, SQL, python or spreadsheets + a basic chart, blackbox ML model or a structured scenario model etc) → Understands the problem at hand and proposes alternative suitable solutions rather trying to fit the problem to the favourite tool."
-          - criteria: "‼️ Concise, clear and effective communication"
+          - criteria: "Concise, clear and effective communication"
             examples:
               - "tailored to audience, clear and concise message (i.e no unnecessary details)"
               - "can be through emails, slack or presentations"
       - level: 4
         criteria:
-          - "‼️ Actively drives improvements of how the team works"
+          - "Actively drives improvements of how the team works"
-          - "‼️ Values teams success over individual success and company’s success over teams success"
+          - "Values teams success over individual success and company’s success over teams success"
           - "Onboards / mentors new team members"
           - "Gets buy-in on technical decision-making and proposed designs"
           - "Sought out for code reviews"
         exampleCriteria:
-          - criteria: "‼️ Distinguishes clearly between urgent and important tasks and is able to focus on getting the important tasks done."
+          - criteria: "Distinguishes clearly between urgent and important tasks and is able to focus on getting the important tasks done."
             examples:
               - "effectively manages expectations of other people"
               - "communicates priorities to their team and other relevant stakeholders"